open-ephys/gui-docs/source/User-Manual/Exploring-the-user-interface.rst

 6. Viewport
 ------------

 The center of the user interface is used for a variety of different displays, each contained in a separate tab.
 By default, the viewport shows a high-level overview of the signal chain that allows you to jump to the configuration interfaces for each processor.
-It also larger visualizations that do not fit inside the Signal Chain view at the bottom of the window.
+It also holds larger visualizations that do not fit inside the Signal Chain view at the bottom of the window.

 Menu items